laro/Cilia/3 Advanced/5 Type Extension.md

       }
       ```
     - Rarely used, but why not.
-- Generic Extensions (e.g., for static arrays)
+- Generic Extensions
-    - Extensions can be parameterized to support generic types and native arrays.
+    - Extensions can be parameterized to support
+        - generic types and
+        - basic types, e.g. native static arrays.
     - ```
       extension <type T, Int N> T[N] {
           using ValueType = T